boltops-tools/lono-docs/_docs/config/boot.md

 ENV['AWS_PROFILE'] = 'dev'
 ```

-This example is for AWS, but you can can do similiar switch logic with `GOOGLE_APPLICATION_CREDENTIALS`, etc.
+This example is for `AWS_PROFILE`, but you can can do similiar switch logic with other env vars, etc.

 ## Boot Source